DecentMakeover/DecentMakeover.github.io/_posts/2017-10-25-Indulgence.markdown

 ---
 Since I dont get much time to edit and classify movies into the genres they might/should belong to,im going to put the entire list in no particular order,if and when i come back i'll flesh them out into categories and probably rank them and may be give some details,till then.

-After The Dark
+After The Dark,

-American Psycho
+American Psycho,
-Before Midnight
+Before Midnight,
 Before Sunrise
 Before Sunset
 Being John Malkovich